 - From Shinjuku station

-The biggest bus terminal Busta Shinjuku is located at south gate of Shinjuku station.
+The biggest bus terminal Busta Shinjuku is located at the south gate of Shinjuku station.
 30+ busses depart here every day to Kawaguchiko.
-You can buy direct ticket from this website.
+You can buy a direct ticket from this website.

 Kawaguchiko is Yamanashi prefecture.